bottenderjs/bottenderjs.github.io/content/docs/Guides-Session.md

 ## Session Expiration

 You are able to set expired time for session optionally.
 The default value of expiration is **one year** after `SessionStore` object is created.
-The expiration should be sent as a **Number of seconds** when you are initializing a `SessionStore` object.
+The expiration should be sent as a **Number of minutes** when you are initializing a `SessionStore` object.

 Here is an example for creating a `MongoSessionStore` object with expired time:
 ```js